aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Please note that the example above is taken from the ansible-avd-cloudvision-demo repository.

-The naming is not important.

-As shown in the example above, each file contains the definitions for one group,
+Each file in the `group_vars` folder controls the variables for one of the groups defined in the `inventory.yml` file, so settings for the whole network can be specified in `DC1.yml`, and later overridden in `DC1_SPINES.yml` for just the hosts inside that group.

 A subset of DC1.yml is shown below: